 Submitted reproducibility papers are reviewed by a collaborative reproducibility review process, which is distinct from the main conference paper reviewing process.
 The ACM MM Reproducibility Committee assigns two reviewers to each reproducibility paper submission.
-The reviewers review the paper according to the following criteria:

-During the process of assessing the submission and the artifacts, the reviewers interact with the submitting authors in order to work through any technical issues or gaps in the documentation that they find.
+During the process of assessing the submission and possibly the artifacts, the reviewers interact with the submitting authors in order to work through any technical issues or gaps in the documentation that they find.
 The review process is fully open: the reviewers know the authors; the authors know the reviewers.
 If it is possible to address all the issues, then the reviewers document the review process in a description which is added as a section to the reproducibility paper that is under review.

 This companion paper in the ACM DL and its exposure during the conference are fabulous incentives for both authors and reviewers.